 Metal city: notes on Lukashenka’s stolen election from Zhlobin

-In the immediate aftermath of Belarus’ presidential election, this state steel factory in Zhlobin became a centre of worker unrest.
-We speak to city residents and plant employees about their experiences.
+In the immediate aftermath of Belarus’ presidential election, this state steel factory in Zhlobin became a centre of worker unrest

 In the aftermath of Belarus’ presidential elections, the country’s police force responded to street protests with extreme force - evidence of brutality, torture and inhumane treatment was broadcast around the world.